 The U.S. Pulls out of Vietnam

-The 7th PSYOP Battalion departed Vietnam on 21 December 1971 and was inactivated at Fort Lewis, Washington.
+The 7th PSYOP Battalion was the last PSYOP Headquarters to depart Vietnam on 21 December 1971 and was inactivated at Fort Lewis, Washington.
 They did not stay inactive for long.
 With the cold war and small wars and guerrilla movement all around the world, There was a need for PSYOP Battalions.

 U.S. Africa Command

 With the announcement that the US would create a unified command for much of Africa in 2007, the 7th PSYOP Battalion was assigned to provide support to the new command.
 The US Africa Command (AFRICOM), was formally established in 2008.

 The new 7th POB was originally constituted on 16 October 2010 as Headquarters and Headquarters Company, 51st Psychological Operations Battalion.
 The unit was provisional, and was being stood up to provide support to AFRICOM, the only operational theater to which no operational battalion (6th and 8th POB had been covering this AOR) had been specifically assigned under the 4th Psychological Operations Group.